dipaish/OS22/docs/dockerimages.md

 cd my_docker_project
 ```
 **Step 2: Create your application code**
 You can create a simple application in your favorite programming language.
-For this illustration, we'll **write a simple bash script**.Lets create a file called hell.sh with the following content.
+For this illustration, we'll **write a simple bash script**.Lets create a file called hello.sh with the following content.

 ```bash
 #!/bin/sh